HMS New Zealand (1911): Ship's mascot

-The ship’s first mascot was a bulldog donated by a New Zealander resident in London and named after the famous dolphin that greeted ships at French pass in the Marlborough Sounds of New Zealand.
+The ship's first mascot, Pelorus Jack, was a bulldog donated by a New Zealander resident in London and named after the famous dolphin that greeted ships in the Marlborough Sounds of New Zealand.
 The first was "discharged dead" from the Navy on 24 April 1916 after falling down the forward funnel.
-His will requested not only that his successor be a “bull pup of honest parentage, clean habits, and moral tendencies”, but also that “no Dachshound or other dog of Teutonic extraction” be permitted on board the ship (except as rations for his successor).
+His will requested not only that his successor be a "bull pup of honest parentage, clean habits, and moral tendencies", but also that "no Dachshound or other dog of Teutonic extraction" be permitted on board.